knyete/Micropython-scheduler/README.md

 ### Timeout class

-If a thread yileds a ``Timeout`` instance it will block for the duration of its time.
+If a thread yields a ``Timeout`` instance it will block for the duration of its time.
 In this respect its behaviour is identical to ``yield from wait(time)`` and the latter should normally be used.
 This is because it can handle arbitrarily long periods.
 The ``Timeout`` class is used internally and documented as it may be of use in writing device drivers: instantiating a timeout